-- Up to 60 days before the start of the rental period free
+- Until to 6 weeks before the start of the rental period free

-- Up to 49 days before the start of the rental period 10% of the rent
+- From 6 weeks before the start of the rental period 40% of the rent

-- Fewer than 14 days before the start of the rental period 100% of the rent
+- Less than 7 days before the start of the rental period 100% of the rent

 Prevention from travel

 5.5 If the Contract Partner is unable to reach the accommodation facility on the day of arrival because all travel options are rendered impossible due to extraordinary, unforeseeable circumstances not caused by the Contract Partner (e.g. extreme snowfall, flooding, avalanches, etc.), the Contract Partner will be refunded the rent paid less a flat-rate fee for processing and advance costs of the Lessor of EUR 150.

 5.6 The duty to pay for the agreed booking will resume when travel becomes possible again, if this occurs within three days.

 6.1 The Lessor can provide the Contract Partner or the Guests with adequate substitute accommodation (of the same quality) if this is reasonable for the Contract Partner, especially if the deviation is negligible and objectively justified.

 6.2 For example, objective justification applies if the room or rooms have become unusable, Guests already occupying the accommodation extend their stay, there has been an overbooking or other important operational measures necessitate this.

 6.3 Any additional expenses for the substitute accommodation are borne by the Lessor.

 7.1 By concluding a lease, the Contract Partner acquires the right to make normal use of the rented rooms, the features of the accommodation facility usually accessible for use by Guests without special conditions, and to usual service.